kaitojv/ConlangEngine/README.md

 **Important Note:** Because this application uses `localStorage`, your data is tied to the specific browser and device you are using.
 Regularly use the **Export .json** feature to create physical backups of your language.

+## CREDITS
+bdchauvette Ben Chauvette AND LukasDrgon Lukas Drgon for the amazing work with glossing rules program ClaudeAI for correcting my messy code all the time the conlang community that accepted this project with open arms

 ## License

 This project is provided as an open-source tool for the conlanging community.